mwelz/GenericML/README.md

 ## Example
-We generate `n = 1000` samples from a randomized experiment which exhibit is substantial treatment effect heterogeneity.
+We generate `n = 1000` samples from a randomized experiment which exhibit substantial treatment effect heterogeneity.
 Hence, Generic ML should indicate the existence of treatment effect heterogeneity and also capture the heterogeneity patterns.

 ### Data generation and main functionality